-Light-Filtering Vs. Room Darkening Shades
+Filtering Vs. Room Darkening Shades

 Light Filtering Shades & Sheers

 Different types of light filtering window treatments include sheer shades, horizontal blinds, solar roller shades & screens, woven woods, cellular shades, and some Roman shades.
-If you are keen on the cellular shades, they are available with either light-filtering or room-darkening fabric as well.
+If you are keen on the cellular shades, they are available with either filtering or room-darkening fabric as well.

 Room Darkening Shades & Drapes

-If you are looking for something a little more subtle than blackout curtains there are many options to help darken your room enough for a good nights’ sleep or to watch a movie.
-Room darkening shades (and blinds) are most commonly used for bedrooms or living areas where light control is important, and are typically a safer option to blackout curtains & shades because the halo of ambient light from the sides of the shades provide enough light to help you see your surroundings when navigating around the dark room.
+If you are looking for something a little more subtle than blackout curtains there are many options to help darken your room enough for a good nights’ sleep or watch a movie.
+Room darkening shades (and blinds) are most commonly used for bedrooms or living areas where light control is essential and are typically a safer option to blackout curtains & shades because the halo of ambient light from the sides of the shades provide enough light to help you see your surroundings when navigating around the dark room.

 Blackout Window Treatments